bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/program-start.rst

 way to implement a Start Event Bean is to extend the abstract base class :public-api:`AbstractProcessStartEventBean </ch/ivyteam/ivy/process/eventstart/AbstractProcessStartEventBean.html>`.
-The interface also includes an inner editor class to parametrize the bean.
+The interface also includes an inner editor class to parameterize the bean.
 You will find the documentation of the interfaces and abstract class in the Java Doc of the Axon Ivy Public API.